brainsmoke/esp32leddriver/firmware/esp32/README.md

 # clone of micropython using esp32 native vfs, also has settings for http[s] server /mbedtls
-git clone https://github.com/brainsmoke/micropython -b leddriver cd micropython/posrt/esp32
+git clone https://github.com/brainsmoke/micropython -b leddriver cd micropython/port/esp32

-# XXX: Edit do{make,flash}.sh files with correct directories
+# Edit setenv.sh to set the correct build directories:
+"$EDITOR" setenv.sh

 ./domake.sh
 # firmware should be in build-LEDBALL/firmware.bin